SimonWallner/space-walk/documentation/protocol.md

 The protocol should be self describing and easy to understand.
 The different message types form *protocol features*.
 Each feature can be implemented independently of others.

-### Name spaces
+### Name Spaces
-The protocol supports name spaces for message types to avoid name collisions and to provide a mechanism for continually extending and improving the protocol, while allowing others to extend it for their purposes.
+The protocol supports name spaces for message types to avoid name collisions and to provide a mechanism for continually extending and improving the protocol, while allowing others to extend it for their own purposes.

 #### Built in Name Spaces
 Space Walk comes with two reserved namespaces: `core` and `ext`.
 The `core` name space is meant to be stable throughout a major version of the protocol.
 New features are first introduced as an extension in the `ext` name space and then move into the `core` once they have stabilised enough and proven useful.